May has traditionally been “Mary’s month.” Here’s a roundup of ideas and resources for celebrating.

 May is also a great month to learn some new Marian prayers—and there are enough of them to try out a new one every day!
 Some basic Marian prayers that every kid should at least know about (if not memorize) include the Hail Mary; Magnificat; Hail, Holy Queen; Mary, Help of Those in Need; Regina Caeli; Memorare; and the Litany of the Blessed Virgin Mary.

-You can find these prayers and dozens more at the Prayers to Mary page.
+You can find these prayers and dozens more at the University of Dayton’s All About Mary page.

 Mary is perhaps one of the most-painted women in the world, and those paintings offer many different perspectives on her from various times and cultures.